-The form packet will come with an Affidavit (written statement).
-Fill in all of the information asked for in the Affidavit.
+The form packet comes with a Motion and Affidavit (written statement).
+Fill in all of the information asked for in the forms.

 Attach proof of your income to the affidavit.
 If you have wage income, attach copies of your last 3 pay stubs.
 If you have other types of income, attach some type of written proof showing how much money you get.
-You will also have to complete the financial affidavit and attach any additional information about sources of income.
+You also have to complete the affidavit and attach any additional information about sources of income.
 Once you fill out the affidavit and attach proof of your income, sign the affidavit.

-When you have completed the affidavit, ask the staff at the Court Administrator’s Office to give you a hearing date.
-You will need to fill in the date, time and place of the hearing on the Motion that comes with the forms.
-You should also sign and date the Motion and write your address below your signature.
+When you have completed the forms, ask the staff at the court house to give you a hearing date.
+Fill in the date, time and place of the hearing on the Motion that comes with the forms.
+Sign and date the Motion and write your address below your signature.

 2. Serve Your Motion

-When you have finished the Motion and the Affidavit, make 3 copies of each.
+When you finish the Motion and the Affidavit, make 3 copies of each.
 These papers have to be mailed, but you cannot mail them!
 You have to have another person who is at least 18 years old send them.
-One copy of the set is mailed to the other parent; the second copy is mailed to your local child support office, and the third copy is for you to keep for yourself.
+That person mails one copy of the set to the other parent and the second copy to your county child support office.
+Keep the third copy for yourself.
 The person who mailed the papers has to fill out the “Affidavit of Service By Mail” that comes with the packet to prove that they mailed the copies.
 Fill out one Affidavit of Service for the papers the person mailed to the other parent and a second Affidavit of Service for the papers the person mailed to the child support office.

 Some information is private and should not be seen by the public.
 In order to keep this kind of information private, there are two different forms you must fill out and file along with your papers in the court.
-These are Forms 11.1 and 11.2 and you can get them from the court administrator or online at http://www.mncourts.gov/Help-Topics/Child-Support.aspx
+These are Forms 11.1 and 11.2.
+Get them from the Self-Help Center or online at http://www.mncourts.gov/Help-Topics/Child-Support.aspx.

-If you file papers that have information about you, the other parties, and your child(ren), you need to file Form 11.1.
-This protects things like all social security numbers, employer identification numbers, and financial account numbers that are listed on papers you file with the court.
-The information is blackened out (crossed out) completely.
+If you file papers that have information about you, the other parties, and your children, file Form 11.1.
+This protects things like social security numbers, employer identification numbers, and financial account numbers that are listed on papers you file with the court.
+The information is blacked out (crossed out) completely.
 If you do not file Form 11.1, these numbers could be seen by the general public.
 You could also be charged court costs because you did not keep these things private.

-Form 11.2 is used to list documents that have your financial information on them.
+Use Form 11.2 to list documents that have your financial information on them.
 This keeps them private.
 Some examples of things that should be kept private are

 - Paycheck stubs, employer statements, W-2 forms, or business income and business expenses